lusc0006/DataCleaning/CodeBook.md

+A list of all variables is found in features.txt
+A description of the variables is found in features_info.txt.

 In brief, a tidy dataset is created from smartphone accelerometer data collected in a project described in a link given in ReadMe.md.
 Note that not all of the files will be used.
 This code uses only:
 + x_test.txt
 + y_text.txt